Financial-Times/ft-origami/docs/syntax/scss.md

     </tr>
     <tr>
         <td>Active</td>
         <td>The element is currently being interacted with by the user.
-Usually indicates that a mouse button is pressed down on the element.</td>
+Usually indicates that a mouse button or finger is pressed down on the element.</td>
         <td><code>:active</code></td>
         <td>We typically do not style this state.</td>
     </tr>
     <tr>
         <td>Invalid</td>
-        <td>The value entered into the element does not conform to the format expected by the application.</td>
+        <td>Applies to elements that accept and store a value entered by the user (eg text fields).
+The value entered into the element does not conform to the format expected by the application.</td>
         <td><code>[aria-invalid]</code></td>
         <td>Form fields in this state are typically displayed with a red border or background and may be suffixed with an icon and a message indicating the reason why the input was invalid.</td>
     </tr>
     <tr>
         <td>Pressed</td>
         <td>The element is a toggle (you can interact with it once to activate it, and again to deactivate it) and it is currently activated.
-Distinct from a checkbox because it activates an effect immediately, while a checkbox typically records data that isn't acted upon until a form is submitted.</td>
+Distinct from a checkbox because it activates an effect immediately, while a checkbox typically records data that isn't acted upon until a form is submitted.
+It is also possible to distinguish elements that are <em>pressable</em> but are not currently pressed.</td>
         <td><code>[aria-pressed]</code></td>
         <td>This can often be similar to the selected state, but also commonly found in a 'toggle switch' style.
 In 3D designs, the pressed state is often shown concave instead of convex.</td>
     </tr>